As I lay in bed, I started to hear a melody form in my mind.

 Our bassist was also in the habit of saying “touché” all the time (as his roommates were also prone to doing).
 And so, Lightly Toasted Touché was born.

 The name was probably reflective of the transient and improvised nature of the band more than anything.
-We certainly weren’t stoners, and I’m not sure any of us were fully convinced.
-But we also couldn’t come up with a better name.
+We certainly weren’t stoners, and I’m not sure any of us were fully convinced of the name.
+But we also couldn’t come up anything better.

 One day, we recorded several improvised demos and posted them online.
-Keep in mind, this was in 2003.
-We broke the internet, and because we had so many downloads, we ended up having to move hosts.
+Keep in mind, this was in 2003 (Radiohead didn’t even do their pay-what-you-want release until 2007).
+We broke the internet, the servers crashed, and because we had so many downloads, we ended up having to move hosts.

 In our relatively short history as a band, we gained a small cult following, and even got “scrobbled” quite a bit on Last.fm.